Ada Belle Winthrop-King Scholarships

 The award is valued at $6,000.
-To be eligible for an award, applicants must have a cumulative GPA of at least 3.0 in German.
-They must have completed GER 2220 (for the Summer Course on German Language and Culture) or at least one 3000-level German class (for the German summer semester) by no later than the end of the semester in which the application is made.
-(There is no requirement for “Experiencing Germany” through International Programs.
-For additional information on the programs, eligibility, and/or dead-lines, please contact Dr. A. D. Weber, email@example.com.)
+The scholarship is repeatable.
+To be eligible for the award, applicants must have a declared major in German, a cumulative GPA of at least 3.0 in German and must have completed at least two courses in German at FSU, each worth three credits or more, including at least one course on or above GER 2220, by no later than the end of the semester in which the application is made.

 GENERAL CONDITIONS AND PROCEDURES GOVERNING WINTHROP-KING AWARDS

 - All applicants for Winthrop-King awards must apply separately for admission to their intended program of study abroad.
 Admissions deadlines and procedures are administered by the organizing body of the study abroad program, for which the Winthrop-King Fund has no responsibility.

 - All Winthrop-King awards are subject to the availability of funds.
 Awards are made for future study in the semester specified in the application; they may not be made for current or past semesters nor for a semester prior to that following the semester in which application results are announced.
 Awards are made for the specified semester and may not be deferred until a later date.
 Awards cannot be taken up after graduation from FSU.
 Successful applicants who are unable to attend the program for which they are awarded funds must repay the award within 7 days of the commencement of the program.